 Dr. Charles Z Gardner

 Charles is the founding Pastor of Redwood Church.
 Prior to starting Redwood, Charles was a United Methodist Pastor and served five different congregations in North Georgia, including three in the city of Atlanta.

 Charles holds degrees from Georgia Tech, the Candler School of Theology at Emory University and the Wesley Theological Seminary in Washington, DC.
 Charles is a native Atlantan and resides in Buckhead.
-His wife Shannon works at the Chick-fil-A Support Center and their son, Zach, is a student at Woodward Academy.
+His wife Shannon works at the Chick-fil-A Support Center and their son, Zach, is a freshman at Princeton University.
 Along with being an avid runner and golfer, Charles enjoys spending time with his family as together they pursue their passion for travel, theatre and sporting events.